-Journalist for the New York Observer and Salon.com
+- Journalist for the New York Observer and Salon.com

-Author or co-author of several books
+- Author or co-author of several books

-For the Village Voice his investigative reporting in 1985 exposed Philippines leader Ferdinand (and wife Imelda) Marcos' hidden holdings of Manhattan real estate, thereby helping topple their pro-American government.
+From 1978-90, Conason worked variously as a columnist, staff writer, political editor, and national correspondent for the counter-cultural Village Voice in New York City.
+His investigative reporting in 1985 exposed the hidden holdings of Manhattan real estate by Philippines President Ferdinand Marcos (and his wife Imelda), thereby helping to topple their pro-American government.
 This in turn led to the loss of U.S. Air Force and Naval bases in the Philippines.

 During 1986-87, Conason traveled repeatedly to the Philippines to write about politics there.
 In 1989 he arrived in Beijing the night after the Tianamen Square massacre and covered its aftermath.